-Question: My ex says it’s over and does not want to talk about the breakup anymore.
-After the breakup she responded to my texts and calls.
-Cold at first and then she warmed up a little.
+Question: My ex started responding, cold at first and then she warmed up a little.
 Our conversations were mostly pleasant.
 We talked about some old memories and laughed.
 She even initiated contact once or twice.
-But when I brought up getting back together she went cold and distant.
-I texted her a couple of times and told her how much I love her and she means the world to me.
-But she won’t respond.
-I texted her that we’ll be just friend as long as she agrees to at least think about the possibility of us getting back together.
-I don’t want to do No Contact, there’s no point to it.
-For some reason I feel that if we keep in contact we will figure out how to fix things.
-How can I get her back when she refuses to talk to me?
+But when I brought up getting back together she said she did not want to talk about the past.
+So I told her let’s talk about the future, and she said she didn’t want to talk about that too.
+I told her we could be just friend as long as she agrees to at least think about getting back together in the future and she got upset.
+I’ve texted her a couple of times and told her how much I love her and she means the world to me, but she won’t respond.
+I don’t want to do No Contact because I feel that if we keep in contact we will figure out how to fix things.
+What can I do to get her back?

 If she responds, start things as if you were meeting a new woman and wanting to get to know her and eventually date her.
 You have a better chance dating your ex than trying to mend or fix a broken relationship.